Authorization

 LaravelRestifyServiceProvider

-is booted firstly, this will push theRestifyInjector
+is booted first.
+This will basically push theRestifyInjector

 middleware at the end of the middleware stack. -